 The Science Center houses the History of Science, Mathematics, and Statistics Departments; the Cabot Science Library; the Derek Bok Center for Teaching and Learning; the Collection of Historical Scientific Instruments; teaching laboratories for chemistry, physics, biology, and other sciences; innumerable faculty and staff offices; and facilities for central services such as mail and computing.
 In addition to its twenty general-use classrooms, its five main lecture halls seat up to several hundred students.
-On the main floor sections of the pioneering Harvard Mark I computer are on display.

 Harvard SEAS History

 The formation of the Lawrence Scientific School at Harvard University in 1847, 30 years before Edison announced his invention of the phonograph, marked Harvard's first major effort to provide a formal, advanced education in science and engineering.

 The School was named for Massachusetts industrialist and entrepreneur Abbott Lawrence, who donated $50,000 (an unprecedented sum at the time) to create the institution.

 While the School initially thrived, in the latter decades of the 19th century, the institution faced increasing “competition” from the newly formed Massachusetts Institute of Technology (MIT) and was also constrained by the conflicting views about its role and status by the then Harvard President Charles Eliot.

 Eliot, in fact, repeatedly, yet unsuccessfully, tried to "merge" the Lawrence School with MIT.
 As a result of such activities, the Scientific School became less of an independent entity, losing its influence and students to other parts of College and University.